 Submitted by Kathleen Hutton on

 The LA City Emergency Management Department urges residents in recent burn areas to be aware of potential hazards in their area as heavy rains move into Los Angeles.
-The recent Creek, La Tuna, and Skirball fires have left some areas at higher risk of debris flows during heavy rains.
+The recent Creek, La Tuna, Skirball, and Woolsey fires have left some areas at higher risk of debris flows during heavy rains.
 Debris flows occur when excessive rainfall causes soil, vegetation, and other debris to run downhill.
 Debris flows can be dangerous, so it's important to be aware of your risk and take precautions to ensure your safety in recent burn areas.

 Winter Weather Safety